haritha0704/frontend-nanodegree-mobile-portfolio/README.md

 To get started, check out the repository and inspect the code.

+### Getting Started instructions
+1. Check out the repository
+2. Run a local server through command line

+ $> cd /path/to/root-project-folder/dist
+ $> python -m SimpleHTTPServer 8080

+3. Open a browser and visit localhost:8080
+4. Download and install ngrok in the root of the project to make the local server accessible remotely.

+   $> cd /path/to/root-project-folder/dist
+   $> ngrok 8080

+5. Copy the forwarded public URL ngrok provides and run it through PageSpeed Insights.
+6. For testing the results for part 2  optimizations run the pizza.html in a browser.And check the timeline tab to record the events.Check the console to see the time taken to resize the pizza as well as frames per second.

 ### Part 1: Optimize PageSpeed Insights score for index.html

 #### Optimizations made :